 Interested in injection molding?

 We'd love to learn more information about the manufacturing projects that you are looking for.
-Reach out to our Sales & Marketing Director at 208-524-1550 ext.
+Reach out to Glenn Guzman, Sales & Marketing Manager at 208-524-1550 ext.
 1037 to get your project started.